(Also known as a Hip Labral Tear, Labral Tear of the Hip)

 Causes of a labral tear

 A labral tear often occurs traumatically in sports that require sudden changes of direction and twisting movements.
 These sports may include football, soccer, basketball, netball and snow skiing.
-They may also occur during running or due to direct trauma such as a fall, heavy landing or motor vehicle accident.
+They may also occur during running or due to direct trauma such as a fall, heavy landing, heavy lifting (especially whilst twisting) or motor vehicle accident.

 Occasionally, patients may develop this condition over time through gradual wear and tear associated with overuse.
-This may be due to excessive twisting or weight bearing activity over time (e.g. long distance running) or excessive kicking (e.g. football or martial arts).
+This may be due to excessive twisting or weight bearing activity over time (e.g. long distance walking or running, especially on uneven surfaces or up or down hills or stairs), repetitive squatting or lunging, or, excessive kicking (e.g. in football, dancing or martial arts).
 In older patients, degenerative changes to the hip joint may also be present.
 In these instances, injury to the labrum may occur with a relatively trivial movement.

 Signs and symptoms of a labral tear

 Patients with this condition may report that they heard an audible sound at the time of injury or experienced a tearing sensation.
 Pain is usually felt in the groin, hip and / or buttock.
-Symptoms typically increase with weight bearing activity and twisting movements of the hip.
-Patients may also experience pain when climbing stairs, getting in and out of the car, during kicking or when squatting.
+Symptoms typically increase with weight bearing activity (e.g. excessive walking, running, jumping, lifting or carrying) and twisting movements of the hip.
+Patients may also experience pain when climbing stairs, getting in and out of the car, lying on the affected side, during kicking or when squatting or lunging.
 The hip may also feel weak or unstable and may click or lock during certain movements.

 Diagnosis of a labral tear